-The Bank's information policy is based on full and effective communication in underpinning the relationship of trust between the Bank's EC holders, board of directors and management, and in ensuring that the Bank's stakeholders are at all times able to assess and relate to the Bank.
-The Bank's information policy is based on active dialogue with respective stakeholder groups in which openness, predictability and transparency are at centre stage.
+The bank's information policy is based on complete and effective communication in underpinning the relationship of trust between the bank's EC holders, board of directors and management, and in ensuring that the bank's stakeholders are at all times able to assess and relate to the bank.
+The bank's information policy is based on active dialogue with respective stakeholder groups in which openness, predictability and transparency are in focus.

-The open information practice is in conformity with the Bank's ethical guidelines and section 21 of the Savings banks Act, with the limitations following from the duty of confidentiality and stock exchange rules in effect at all times.
+The open information practice is in conformity with the bank's ethical guidelines and section 21 of the Savings Banks Act, with the limitations following from the duty of confidentiality and stock exchange rules in effect at all times.

-Correct, relevant and timely information on the Bank's progress and performance aims to instil investor market confidence.
-Information is communicated to the market via quarterly investor presentations, an investor relations area on the Bank's website and stock exchange notices.
-The group's financial calendar is published on the Bank's website.
+Correct, relevant and timely information regarding the bank's progress and performance aims to instil investor market confidence.
+Information is communicated to the market via quarterly investor presentations, an investor relations area on the bank's website and stock exchange notices.
+The group's financial calendar is published on the bank's website.

 Presentations for international partners, lenders and investors are also arranged on a regular basis.
 The board of directors has adopted a communications strategy indicating who can make statements on behalf of SpareBank 1 SMN and on what subjects.
-SpareBank 1 SMN has received the Oslo Stock Exchange's information award for meeting specific requirements with regard to the scope and distribution of information.